-It is important to calibrate/adjust your pH meter (technically speaking to calibrate the pH electrode in the pH sensor) sooner or later, depending on how accurately you want it to measure.
 Calibration depends on the required measurements as well as application areas concerned.
+It is important to calibrate/adjust a pH meter (technically speaking to calibrate the pH electrode in the pH meter’s sensor) sooner or later, depending on how accurately we want it to measure.
+The article explains the process of calibrating a pH meter and which sensor should we use depending on the application required.

-If you calibrate a pH sensor, then you measure the value you receive in a known solution, usually a pH buffer, and control the difference.
-If you adjust a pH electrode, then you correct its current measurement value to a reference value, usually the one printed on the buffer bottle.
+If we calibrate a pH meter, then we measure the value you receive in a known solution, usually a pH buffer, and control the difference.
+If we adjust a pH electrode, then we correct its current measurement value to a reference value, usually the one printed on the buffer bottle.

-Simple, right?
 We commonly do the second point, adjustment, but we call it calibration.
-Before you start, make sure the transmitter signal won’t cause issues in your process when you disconnect it.
+Before we start, make sure the transmitter signal won’t cause issues in your process when you disconnect it.
 Also, make sure you program your transmitter for the buffer solution(s) you use.

-Speaking of which, you should have the following supplies:
+Speaking of which, we should have the following supplies:

 - Cleaning solution

 - Buffer solution that you trust (two is better if you have another)